inkVerb/VIP/401-shell/Lesson-11.md

 #### Rules of Heredocs
 1. A "heredoc" is text in a script treated as a separate text document.
-2. A heredoc's "delimeter" (often 'EOF' or 'END') can be anything, as long as both uses are the same.
+2. A heredoc's "delimeter" (often 'EOF' or 'END') can be anything, as long as both start and finish are the same.
 3. A heredoc is a multi-line argument for a command.
 4. A heredoc conveniently handles large amounts of text.
+5. A heredoc doesn't like "whitespace" (empty lines or double spaces/tabs before/after content); it could break your script.

 Format:
 ```sh